Adnane-x87/Blog-Marrakech-Culture-Lab/raport/raport.md

 - **Device:** Desktop at office (primary), tablet for evening checks
 - **Connection:** Stable office internet
 - **Usage pattern:** Checks submissions 2-3 times daily, weekly reporting, responds to organizer requests within 24 hours

+### Problem
+How can we centralize Marrakech’s cultural events to make discovery easier for visitors and promotion more efficient for local organizers?

+## Problem Statements
+For Yasmine, who struggles to find accurate and up-to-date information about cultural and artistic events in Marrakech, we want to create a centralized and dynamic platform that gathers all event information in one place, so that she can quickly discover what’s happening and participate more in the city’s cultural life.

+For the Event Organizer (Karim):
+For Karim, who spends too much time promoting his events on multiple platforms with little reach, we want to offer an online space where he can publish, manage, and track his events efficiently, so that he can reach a larger cultural audience and boost participation with less effort.

+## Proposed Solution

+- A mobile-first web platform that displays upcoming and ongoing events by date and category.
+-  Smart filters to search by interest, date, and popularity.
+- Simple event creation form with title, description, date, location, and images.
+- Automatic formatting: generate a professional event card automatically from the form.